mrocklin/blog/_posts/work/2015-04-17-Profiling-Bag.md

 ------------------------------------------------

 Dynamic data structures (dicts, lists) are overkill for semi-structured data.
-We don't need or use their power but we inherit all of their limitations (E.g. serialization costs.)
+We don't need or use their full power but we inherit all of their limitations (e.g.  serialization costs.)
 Could we build something NumPy/Pandas-like that could handle the blob-of-JSON use-case?
 Probably.

 DyND is one such project.
 DyND is a C++ project with Python bindings written by Mark Wiebe and Irwin Zaid and historically funded largely by Continuum and